 “Life’s most persistent and urgent question is, What are you doing for others?” ~ Martin Luther King Jr

 COVID-19 Statement regarding mentoring: We are here for you during this unprecedented time and provide alternate options for mentoring.
-We understand that uncertainty and stress can strain relationships and create anxiety for individuals, so we are here for you, your family, and community to navigate this time of inevitable stress in a way that fosters resilience and emotional closeness.
+We understand that uncertainty and stress can strain relationships and create anxiety for individuals, so we are here for you, your family, and your community to navigate this time of inevitable stress in a way that fosters resilience and emotional closeness.

-To become a mentor you must be 18 years or older, have access to a vehicle, be willing to commit to at least 1 year with the child, and attend training.
+To become a mentor you must be 18 years or older, have access to a vehicle, be willing to commit to at least one year with the child, and attend training.

-For questions about Bridges for Kids email: email@example.com
+For questions about Bridges for Kids, email email@example.com

 KIDS FUN CLUB

 Kids Fun Club is a once-a-week program that provides organized gym activities here at the YWCA.
 SUNY Cortland students volunteer to run this program while promoting positive social interaction and sportsmanship, as well as providing positive role models for the children.

 COVID-19 Update: Kids club is currently on hold.

 For more information on the current schedule, contact the front desk at 607-753-9651.